-Hope joined GableGotwals following a distinguished academic career.
-She was valedictorian of her graduating class at The University of Tulsa College of Law and was selected as TU’s Oklahoma Bar Association Outstanding Law Student.
-She also served as the Executive Editor of the Tulsa Law Review, where she mentored students in research and argumentation, and achieved the highest grade award in 12 law school classes.
+Prior to joining the Firm, Hope was a research fellow for the Oklahoma Center for the Humanities and a participant in the international Digital Keywords Workshop.
+While in law school, Hope served as the Executive Editor of the Tulsa Law Review, where she mentored students in research and argumentation, and achieved the highest grade award in 12 law school classes.

-Hope’s professional affiliations include the Editorial Board of the Federal Bar Association, Council Oak/Johnson-Sontag Inn of Court, and Phi Delta Phi Legal Honor Society.
-A lifelong musician, Hope is active in the Tulsa and national arts communities as a member of the Tulsa Chorale and Sigma Alpha Iota International Music Fraternity.
+Hope’s professional affiliations include the Editorial Board of the Federal Bar Association, American Inns of Court, and Phi Delta Phi Legal Honor Society.
+She is also a TYPROS board intern with the Tulsa Air and Space Museum.
+A lifelong musician, Hope is active in the local and national arts communities as a member of the Tulsa Chorale and Sigma Alpha Iota International Music Fraternity.